+In Cub Scouting, parents and legal guardians may share a tent with their family.
 Male and female, youth and adults, are required to have separate sleeping facilities, i.e. a separate room or tent.
 Youth who share a tent cannot be more than two years apart in age.
-For example, a 13-year-old Scout could share a tent with anyone between the ages of 11-15 but not someone who was 10 or 16+.
-No youth may stay in the tent of an adult.
+No youth may stay in the tent of an adult other than their parent or legal guardian.
 Legally married couples may share the same quarters, provided appropriate facilities are available.